JeromeTing/DanceScheduleApp/README.md

 (graphical user interface) class is used
 - Refactor repetitive code in the classes to a more abstract method (such as ToJson in both the Day and WeeklySchedule class, or the addTableConstraint methods in GUI)
-- Implement the rest of the user stories into the graphical user interface (register/remove students, change details of a dance class, the option to save when attempting to quit the application)